 Bates recognizes the right of students to fulfill their religious obligations and practices.
 In recognition of Bates’ commitment to a diverse and inclusive student body and the variety of religions observed and practiced by our students, faculty are encouraged to consult the Multifaith Calendars posted online by the Office of the Multifaith Chaplain when developing course syllabi so that conflicts between in class examinations and major religious holidays may be avoided.
 Given the range of faiths embraced by our students, it may not be possible to avoid all conflicts between scheduled examinations and religious holidays.
 Students are expected to approach the instructor within the first three weeks of the semester if there is a conflict between a scheduled examination, paper, or project due date and a significant religious holiday observed by the student.
 This timely communication with the faculty member ensures that the student may observe significant religious holidays and make alternative arrangements to complete course assignments without academic penalty.

 In case of examinations missed for illness or other excusable reason, the student is expected to get a written excuse from one of the Deans of Students.
 Upon presentation of this excuse to the instructor, the instructor will arrange for a make-up at a mutually convenient time.
 Normally, examinations will not be administered in Health Services.

 The final examination schedule is composed by the registrar.
 All students are expected to take the final examinations at the time scheduled.
 Exceptions are made for students who have two exams at the same time or three exams in one day.
-Those students should complete an Application for Final Examination Out of Order form in the Student Affairs office.
+Those students should complete a Request to Move a Final Examination form .
 Final examinations cannot be rescheduled to accommodate the travel plans of students.
 Students should not make any travel plans until they have full knowledge of their final examination schedule.